castorexwiz/minecraft-map/README.md

 - Enter X and Z coordinates into the input box to mark your current location with a yellow circle.
 - A table at the bottom of the page shows the contents of the CSV data.
 - Entering "text||URL" in the Related URL column displays a clickable text link
+- Optional compass overlay that follows the mouse cursor
+- Highlighting of map points when hovering over table rows
+- Simple coordinate list displayed in a drawer panel (click to jump)
+- Sun icon (↖/↙) can be toggled to indicate east/west direction
+- Axis direction labels can be either fixed on screen edges or follow the origin
+- Language support for direction labels (Japanese / English)
 - A guide page explaining how to read coordinates and directions in Minecraft is also available (currently under adjustment and not yet linked from the top page).

 ## License